Text size

 Home / About/ About HeLTI

-The Healthy Life Trajectories Initiative (HeLTI)
+About the Healthy Life Trajectories Initiative (HeLTI)

 The Healthy Life Trajectories Initiative (HeLTI) is an international consortium formed as a ten-year initiative funded jointly by the Canadian Institutes of Health Research, Department of Biotechnology (India), Medical Research Council (South Africa) and the National Natural Science Foundation (China), and in collaboration with the World Health Organization (WHO) to address the increasing burden of non-communicable diseases (NCDs) around the world.